 One could say that sesshins are the jewels of practice at the Montreal Zen Centre.
 They offer participants an unequaled opportunity to engage with others in intensive meditation for a prolonged period of time.

 From September 2017 to May 2018, eight sesshins will be held at the Centre: one seven-day sesshin, one five-day sesshin, four four-day sesshins and two two-day sesshins.

 Two-day sesshins are “introductory sesshins”.
 They allow new members to familiarize themselves with all aspects of a sesshin.
 New members are urged to take part in a two-day sesshin before attempting to take part in sesshins of longer duration.

-As for four and seven-day sesshins, they are designed to emphasize the need for the patient and sincere effort that the practice requires.
+As for four, five, and seven-day sesshins, they are designed to emphasize the need for the patient and sincere effort that the practice requires.
 They help us to let go of those life habits that keep us asleep and to plunge without restraint into a practice of sustained attention and awakened vigilance, without relenting, during many consecutive days.

 Sesshins take place under the direction and guidance of a core of senior monitors who have been students of Albert Low for many years.